lianyunke/Biologically-Plausible-Model-of-LGN-V1-Pathways/README.md

 'DisplayA.m' is a function that can displays many pictures with the same size at the same time.

-'Green2Magenta.m' and 'scm.m' are functions that defines colorcodes for plotting figures.
+'Green2Magenta.m' and 'scm.m' are functions that define colorcodes for plotting figures.

 'IMAGES.mat' is the Pre-whitened natural images used to train the model (downloaded from http://www.rctn.org/bruno/sparsenet/).